hackeryarn/blog/content/post/making-redux-easy.md

 });
 ```

-Finally, you get to simplify wiring up state and dispatch setup for your
+You also get to simplify wiring up state and dispatch setup for your
 components.
 In vanilla Redux, you have to use `mapDispatchToProps` and
 `mapStateToProps` to pass in the dispatch actions and state.
 Redux-easy
-provides helpers for you to do this.
+provides helpers that interact directly with your store.

 Instead of `mapDispatchToProps`, you can use the provided `dispatch` function
 to fire off your action: